A preview of what will be covered in context of tickets:

 Location: Admin interface > Options > Tickets > Settings

-- You can opt to: selectively render HTML (‘Strip Tags’), allow all HTML code to be executed (‘Allow All’) or render content with HTML entities (HTML entities).
+- You can opt to: selectively render HTML (Strip HTML tags), allow all HTML code to be executed (Allow HTML) or render content with HTML entities (Convert to HTML entities).

 - Handy tip: A ticket taking too long to open up?
 Try switching HTML rendering to ‘HTML entities’ and re-try.
 It might be the case that the ticket post is overloaded with heavy HTML contents (usually due to a long thread in a single post) which takes up too much of server resources.
 Need a more permanent fix?
 Learn how to setup breaklines at the end of this section.